anerli/langur/README.md

 ## Configuring LLM

-Langur is tested and developed with Anthropic models (Claude Sonnet 3.5), as they have shown to be the most effective (in my experience, by quite a lot) for consistent results for agent planning and execution.
+Langur is usually tested and developed with Anthropic models (Claude Sonnet 3.5).
 Therefore it is recommended you use the default Anthropic LLM configuration.
 However, you can customize the LLM used by the agent by passing an LLMConfig to your agent:
 ```python
 from langur.llm import LLMConfig